Top 12 Amazing Things to Do in Ayutthaya (Thailand)

 Wat Yai Chai Mongkon

 The temple Wat Yai Chai Mongkhon is one of the most beautiful places to visit in Ayutthaya.
-This huge complex from the year 1357 is located on the outskirts of the city and is also a popular stop on day tours and roundtrips.
+This gigantic complex from the year 1357 is located on the outskirts of the city and is also a popular stop on day tours and roundtrips.
 Particularly impressive is the approximately 8 meter high Chedi, which was made of 28,144 tons of stones and is surrounded by 4 smaller Chedis.
 Walking around the grounds, there is also much worth seeing to discover.
 You should not miss the sitting Buddha statues, which are decorated daily with the typical orange robes, and the reclining Buddha from the time of King Naresuan the Great.
 The view from the upper terrace is also breathtaking.
 A real highlight for photographers who want to take great pictures of Ayutthaya.

 Tip: A visit in the morning is worthwhile because at this time you often have almost the whole complex to yourself!